How to pass F1000 pre-publication checks

 Check #3: Data availability

 All our Platforms have strong open data policies and endorse the FAIR Data Principles.
-We ask authors to deposit the data underlying their results and detail any software used to process them.

 We recognize that openly sharing data may not always be feasible due to ethical considerations or third-party restrictions.
 Your chosen Platform will have specific guidance on exceptions to our policy on the Data Guidelines page.